Design2Production/scoop/docs/new-rcr-install-surevision-indoor-pc.md

-# DP Windows Upgrade Installation for SureVision - Indoor - Single PC
+# DP Windows New Remote Command Runner Installation for SureVision -Indoor - Dual PC

 # Pre Installation
 Ensure the Ethernet connection to the switch (connected to the internet) is made prior to installation, otherwise the automatic network configuration will throw an exception and abort the installation.

+On Both PCs:

     1. Connect the longer Ethernet cable from the PCs to the swith to the left most port (when looking from the front of the PC)
+    2. Connect the short Ethernet cable between the PCs to the right most port (when looking from the front of the PC)

-# DeviceProxy Installation
+# RemoteCommandRunner Installation

+***The Remote command runner should ONLY be installed on the "Second" PC in a dual PC setup.***

 1. Start Powershell as Administrator
 <pre>
     1. Press the **Windows** key